vivani-doo/meet-sdk-devtools/README.md

-# meet-sdk-devtools
+# meet-addon-devtools
-Library enabling easier development of Meet addons
+Set of development tools helping development of addons  for meet.rs